philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 I'm not trying to pick on jquery-ujs, I just happen to know this problem exists because I [encountered it myself](https://github.com/rails/jquery-ujs/issues/327) and had to work around it.
 In truth, tons of other libraries stop event propagation, including Bootstrap.

-## Why Do People Stop Event Propagation
+## Why Do People Stop Event Propagation?

 I already discussed how there's a lot of bad advice on the Internet recommending the use of `stopPropagation` when other methods are clearly better.
 But there are other reasons peopled do this.